Lemma1/MAC-POSTS/doc_builder/source/extension.rst

 * Nodes:

 	#.
 Calculated demand of each upstream link to every downstream link.
 Basically count the number of vehicles in **(4) Finished array** of each upstream link.
-(Q: should we covert 1 truck to (1+c)*car?)
+Note 1 truck should be counted as (1+c)*car.
 	#.
 Calculated supply of each downstream link, which is decided by the volume of vehicles in the first cell of each downstream link.
+Similarly, 1 truck should be counted as (1+c)*car.
 	#.
 Using the *uncontrolled junction* model to compute the flux from each upstream link to each downstream link.
 	#.
 Move vehicles from **(4) Finished array** of each upstream link to **(3) Incoming array** of each downstream link.